Toma400/OfLands/readme.md

 of Transport Tycoon Deluxe, Civilisation, Dwarf Fortress and more typical city builders.

-Written in Nim language with support of Nico framework, Of Lands is planned to support limited moddability and already has integration with Tiled (plugin can be found in `maps` folder).
+Written in Nim language with support of Nico framework, Of Lands is planned to support limited moddability.

+### Tiled mapmaking
+Of Lands supports [Tiled](https://www.mapeditor.org/) as a more friendly way to create .olm map files.
+Export plugin can be found in `maps` folder, and further guide on how to use it can be found in [this file](maps/tiled.md).

 ### State of development
 The game is currently in early development.
 The most up-to-date conceptual doc can be read